Default.com Pricing: Plans and Costs

 Website intent, migration services, custom integrations

-Enterprise removes all workflow and enrichment credit limits, making it the only tier where teams won't hit caps.
+Enterprise removes all workflow and enrichment credit limits, making it the only tier where teams will not hit caps.
 Migration services handle the switch from legacy routing tools like Chili Piper or LeanData without downtime.
 Custom integrations connect proprietary systems to Default.
 Dedicated support with priority setup and Slack access speeds resolution for critical workflow issues.

 Enterprise Plan